Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: Related Work

-Tactics are not part of the trusted computing base (\sref{background}); unlike, say, MTac2~\cite{kaiser2018mtac2}, Meta-\fstar~\cite{metafstar} does not allow the user to prove properties about tactics, trading provable correctness for ease-of-use and programmer productivity.

-The debugging experience for tactics is thus pleasant.
-If the tactic itself fails, F* points to the faulty line in the meta-program.
-If the generated code is ill-typed, we examine it like any other F* program.
-We debugged this tactic on Curve25519, our most complex example; once debugged, the tactic never generated ill-typed code and was used successfully by other co-authors.

-A technical detail relates to lexical scoping (\sref{equational}): the user must somewhat materialize in the source code the names of all the $g$'s that are generated by the tactic, in order to establish proper lexical scope.
-For that, regular users can observe the standard output, where the tactic prints a summary of the functions it generated, their types, and their names.
-Equipped with the names of the generated $g$'s, users then edit their source code to fill in the first argument to \li+ Alternatively, power users just look up the mangling scheme and directly write arguments to \li+ well, but so far, none of the users have complained about the overhead of writing manual instantiations.

-\section{Related work}
+\section{Related Work}

 Automating the generation of low-level code is a common theme among several software verification projects, and is by no means specific to the \haclstar universe.
-We now review several related efforts.
+We now review several related efforts not discussed earlier in the paper.

+A rich overview of the topic of proof engineering can be found in Ringer et al.'s survey~\cite{qed_at_large}.
+We however note that this survey focuses on techniques for verifying large-scale \emph{proof} developments without efficient, readable extraction being a concern.
+Furthermore, it especially focuses on Interactive Theorem Provers, and leaves out of scope program verifiers based on constraint solvers, which require a different set of techniques to tame the solver’s complexity.
+In this regard, the present work explores a complementary facet of the art of proof engineering.